Getting the Most Out of Auggie

 Avoid:

-Pro Tip: If a response feels vague, it's often a question problem-not a persona problem.
+Pro Tip: If a response feels vague, it's often a question problem, not a persona problem.
+Go back and ask more precisely.

 Using Disagreement as Strategy